Understanding Local Government

 Here is a useful summary of sources of local authority funds in 2016-17.
 (Click image to enlarge.)

 As noted below, central government has slashed central funding of local council expenditure.
-Some councils have as a result been tempted to enter into commercial (including property and financial) investments in order to bolster their income.
+Some councils have as a result been tempted (or were forced?) to enter into commercial (including property and financial) investments in order to bolster their income.
 But higher income from investments is inevitable associated with greater risk and these attempts to chase high returns all too often end in tears as the counterparties are generally much more knowledgeable and professional than local authority staff.

 Audit